 Authority is not proof of truth.

 Nothing proves the truth, but your own personal experience as well as your own inner wisdom and claircognizance.

 Anyone who has any respect for the truth might have opinions, but is going to change their mind often, not take themselves too seriously, not feel offended or defeated when foreign information is presented, will admit when they are wrong, will be curious, humble, inquisitive, lighthearted, emotionally detached, and generally remain in the open and neutral state of listening and receiving.

-“People I respect are rarely vocal or extremely opinionated.
-They are measured because they always think, assess, evaluate, analyze, form and reform opinions.
+“People I respect are measured because they always think, assess, evaluate, analyze, form and reform opinions.
 They know that no matter what position they have at the moment, it could change, maybe because additional information comes available or a new interpretation is offered that sheds new light to a situation.
 If that is your mode of operation, it is hard to be very vocal; you can be firm on your opinions but not vocal or loud.

 People who believe things blindly and don’t care about facts can be vocal as they don’t carry the weight of considering that they may be wrong about something.
 Hence the unapologetic commitment to their fixed opinions.” –Yiannis Papelis

 “It is impossible for a man to learn what he thinks he already knows.” -Epictetus, Discourses, Book II, ch.
 17